mrboisvert/CMPUT404-assignment-websockets/README.md

 Contributors / Licensing
 ========================

-The original license and contributor information is retained below:

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

 freetests.py is LICENSE'D under a BSD-like license: